Diesouto/Hotel/README.md

 Can import and export all the data from CSV files.

 TO RUN:
+1. Download project on Linux
+2. Open folder Empresa-importe/
-Download project on Linux, access path where main.py is and open terminal, then type: python3 main.py
+3. Open terminal, then type: python3 main.py